blocklet/create-blocklet/template-static/react/README.md

 This project was bootstrapped with [Create Blocklet](https://github.com/blocklet/create-blocklet).

-This blocklet is a dapp project, which means this is a fullstacked application.
-It's contained both `server` and `client` code.
+This blocklet is a static project, which means this is a frontend application.
+It's contained `client` code.

 ## File Structure